truefoundry/cognita/backend/README.md

 Each module can be extended by adding a subclass class of class defined in `__init__.py` of each folder.
 Currently, we support following types in each module
 - dataloaders - dataloaders are component responsible for loading data from `DataSource`.
 We have `mlfoundry`, `web`, `github` and `local` dataloaders
 - embedder - embedder are component responsible for embedding functions used to index the documents into vector.
-We have `OpenAI`, `TruefoundryEmbeddings`
+We support all the embedding models available in TrueFoundry's LLM Gateway
-- llms - llms contain various llm components like `tfy_playground_llm` to support TrueFoundry's LLM Gateway support.
+- llms - llms contain various llm components.
+We support all the chat models available in TrueFoundry's LLM Gateway.
 - metadara_store - used to store metadata of various collections like embedding used, chunk size, data source used, status of indexing.
 We are using `mlfoundry` ML repos, you can also use SQL for same
 - parsers - parsers are component responsible for parsing data and chunking them based on file type.
 We have `markdown`, `pdf`, and `txt` support
 - vector_db - used to store and query over vectors.
 We have `chroma`, `qdrant`, `weaviate`.